Dentist assists in Guam Wellness IRT

-Active Duty U.S. Navy Lt.
-Jordan Rucinski, left, dentist from the Naval Hospital of Guam, and Faith Hutapea, civilian volunteer dental assistant from Guam, gives local anesthesia to a patient during the Guam Wellness Innovative Readiness Training.
+U.S. Army Maj.
+Kanwar Singh, a dentist from the 455th Medical Brigade, performs an X-ray for a patient during the Guam Wellness Innovative Readiness Training.
 IRT is a collaborative program that leverages military contributions and community resources to multiply value and cost savings for participants.
 Service members participating in the Guam IRT will provide no cost healthcare services to include medical, dental, optometry, and immunizations to the communities of Guam Aug.
 2-10, 2023.
 (U.S. Army Reserve Photo by Maj.
 Chelsea Kersten)

 |Date Taken: